Pope Valley in Napa County, California — The American West (Pacific Coastal)

 1. History of Pope Valley.
 Pope Valley Winery, a historic winery less than 5 minutes from this marker by car, provides a short history of Pope Valley.
 On Henry Haus: "In the early 1860’s, three Swiss brothers arrived in the land of opportunity to seek their fortune, Henry, Ed and Otto Haus.
 Lured to California by the Gold rush, they apprenticed to be blacksmiths to J. McDonald of the Pope Valley.
 When McDonald left to find gold, Henry took over...."
 (Submitted on April 10, 2011.)

 2. Henry Haus Blacksmith Shop.
-Tim Cisneros, a blacksmith himself, presents historical fiction (Submitted on April 10, 2011.)
+Tim Cisneros, a blacksmith himself, presents historical fiction (in bold) and facts about the Henry Haus blacksmith shop.
+(Submitted on April 10, 2011.)

 1. Additional Information Regarding the Marker Dedication